 Though there are concerns related to the impact of legal issues and its global exposures, equity-centric activities in the U.S. are expected to support U.S. Bancorp’s results in the upcoming quarters with continued recovery in the capital markets.
 The shares of U.S. Bancorp currently carry a Zacks Rank #3 (Hold).

-The second-quarter earnings season kick started with Wall Street biggie – Wells Fargo & Company (WFC).
+The second-quarter earnings season kick-started with Wells Fargo & Company (WFC).
 Driven by prudent expense management, Wells Fargo earned $1.01 per share in second-quarter 2014, thereby surpassing 98 cents earned in the year-ago quarter.
 However, the reported figure was in line with the Zacks Consensus Estimate.

 Continuing the positive note, Citigroup Inc. (C) reported impressive second-quarter 2014 results.
 Adjusted earnings per share came in at $1.24, outpacing the Zacks Consensus Estimate of $1.08.
 However, earnings were below the year-ago figure by a penny.